starlingx-staging/stx-packaging/README.md

 fm-common in case we forgot to build it

-After that it will copy the .deb generated into /usr/local/mydebs/ that is our local mirror / mount point for pbuilder tool to search local build dependencies
+After that it will copy the .deb generated into /usr/local/mydebs/ that is our local mirror/mount point for pbuilder tool to search local build dependencies

 ### Building a package tunned by Starling X ( Horizon for example )